Ergodic theory of Random Anosov systems mixing on fibers: Examples

-\begin{remark} Actually, it is easy to see that since $\mb P$ is not atomic, $\mb P(A)$ can be taken arbitrarily close to $1$. \end{remark}
+\begin{rem} Actually, it is not hard to see that $\mb P(A)$ can be taken arbitrarily close to $1$ since $\mb P$ is not atomic. \end{rem}

-Now, we are ready to prove Theorem \ref{T:Spectrum}.
-For an arbitrary $(x,\o)\in M_1\times\O$, and $g$ chosen at the beginning of this subsection, by Lemma \ref{L:ContiG}, there exists $g'\in C(\O,M)$ satisfying (\ref{E:g'}).
+Now, we are ready to prove Theorem \ref{T:Spectrum11}.
+For an arbitrary $(x,\o)\in M\times\O$, and $g$ chosen at the beginning of the proof, by Lemma \ref{L:ContiG}, there exists $g'\in C(\O,M)$ satisfying (\ref{E:g'}).
 For a small $\e'\in (0,\frac12\d)$, where $\d$ is as in C1).
-We apply Theorem \ref{T:DensePeriodicOrb} to $g'$, and then derive that there exists a full random periodic point $\{graph(\tilde g')\}$ such that
+We apply Proposition \ref{P:DensePeriodicOrb1} to $g'$, and then derive that there exists a random periodic point $\tilde g'\in L^\infty(\O, M)$ such that